 - Remove your shoes: As in many Asian cultures, removing your shoes before entering a temple or visiting someone's home is essential.
 Some businesses, restaurants, and shops also ask that you remove your shoes.
 If unsure, just look to see if there is a pile of shoes at the entrance, or check to see if the staff are wearing shoes.
 This is why simple footwear is a good idea in Southeast Asia.
 It's better not to step on the threshold when entering homes and temples.

 - Return a wai: The wai is Thailand's prayer-like gesture with the hands together in front and head slightly bowed.
 To not return a wai is considered impolite; only the king and monks do not have to return wais.
 Try not to wai while holding something in your hands; a slight bow will suffice.
-Read more about how to say hello in Thai.
+You might want to learn how to say hello in Thai.

 - Use your right hand: The left hand is considered dirty, as it is sometimes used for "toilet functions."
 Always use your right hand to pass objects to someone and when paying.
 Touch your left hand to your right forearm (showing that it is safely out of reach) if you wish to show extra respect.